hongckh/cold-cli/README.md

 #### Typescript config - `tsconfig`

-- same as the `tsconfig.json` generated
+- Same as the `tsconfig.json` generated

 ---